Stochastic Oscillator vs RSI: Which Momentum Indicator Fits Your Style

 What's good about it:

-- It responds quickly to short-term price swings — you’ll see changes almost immediately.
+- It responds quickly to short-term price swings — changes show up almost immediately.

-- Works really well in range-bound markets where price is bouncing between clear support and resistance.
+- Works really well in range-bound markets where price bounces between clear support and resistance.

-- The two lines crossing each other gives you clear, actionable buy and sell signals.
+- The two lines crossing gives you clear, actionable buy and sell signals.

 - It often detects momentum divergences early, sometimes before price even confirms a reversal.